johe123qwe/github-trending/README.md

 ## C#

+* 【2025-07-06】[neelabo / NeeView](https://github.com/neelabo/NeeView) - An image viewer that allows you to browse images in folders and compressed files like a book.
+Powerful customization is available.
 * 【2025-07-05】[microsoft / referencesource](https://github.com/microsoft/referencesource) - Source from the Microsoft .NET Reference Source that represent a subset of the .NET Framework
 * 【2025-07-05】[allenai / ai2thor](https://github.com/allenai/ai2thor) - An open-source platform for Visual AI.
 * 【2025-07-02】[9p4 / jellyfin-plugin-sso](https://github.com/9p4/jellyfin-plugin-sso) - This plugin allows users to sign in through an SSO provider (such as Google, Microsoft, or your own provider).
 This enables one-click signin.